bharath12b5/mvn-linux/Building-WildFly.md

 ### Building WildFly 10.0.0.Final

-WildFly 10 can be built for Linux on z Systems running RHEL 7 or Ubuntu 16.04 by following these instructions.
-WildFly has been successfully built & tested this way.
+The instructions provided below specify the steps to build WildFly 10 on Linux on the IBM z Systems for RHEL 7 or Ubuntu 16.04.
 More information on WildFly is available at https://wildfly.org and the source code can be downloaded from https://github.com/wildfly/wildfly.git

-**General Notes:**
+_**General Notes:**_

 i) _When following the steps below please use a standard permission user unless otherwise specified._